Kerrie Hipgrave, Psychotherapist, Counsellor & Behavioural Therapist

-I counsel adults, adolescents and children from all walks of life with empathy and I have a rational insight of the problems faced by each generation.
-Whether it is anxiety, general anxiety disorder, panic attacks, anger, relationship difficulties or other issues, I can help you change confusion into clarity to find the 'happier you'.
+My integrative approach incorporates different therapy styles including humanistic and CBT/REBT and I also specialise in the treatment of tic disorders and Tourette Syndrome.
+I support adults and adolescents from all walks of life with empathy and I have a rational insight of the problems faced by each generation.
+Whether it is general anxiety disorder, health anxiety, anxiety, panic attacks, phobias or depression, I can help you change confusion into clarity to find the 'happier you'.

-Therapy supports a client to address and work on ‘real’ issues at a comfortable pace in a confidential, safe setting.
-My aim as a Therapist is to give you the tools to become your own therapist.
+Therapy supports clients to address and work on ‘real’ issues at a comfortable pace in a confidential safe setting.
+I aim to ground you by giving you tools to become your own therapist.

 Training, qualifications & experience

-I am a Psychotherapist who is a BACP accredited registered member.
+I am a Psychotherapist, Counsellor and Behavioural Therapist who is a BACP accredited registered member.
 I offer the following therapies that can be combined to suit your specific needs:

 - CBT/REBT (Rational Emotive Behaviour Therapy)

 - Behaviour Therapy for Tics CBiTS (Tourette Syndrome & Tic Disorders)

 My experience of working with all ages groups has given me a deep understanding of the intricacies of various psychological issues faced on a daily basis.
 I possess a natural empathy and warmth, changing confusion into clarity, helping to find the happier you.

 There is an option to work creatively with art to reach behind emotions and behaviours with empathy and compassion.
 I offer psychological and emotional support and a SAFE space to talk.

 My work revolves around being friendly yet ethically boundaried and professional.
 I am experienced in psychologically and emotionally supporting you to address emotional issues from the past.
 The therapeutic journey provides an opportunity to find acceptance and freedom to move towards a brighter, more confident future.